genomematt/xenomapper/README.md

     pip3 install xenomapper
     python3 -m xenomapper.tests.test_all

-All users should upgrade to v0.5.0
+All users should upgrade to v0.5.0 or higher

 Using Xenomapper
 ================